izabelka/100-days-of-code/log.md

 **Today's Progress**: I've finally added weather icons!
 And they change dynamically according to the current weather.
 I've added background pictures as well, in the json file.

 **Thoughts:** I have been struggling with these icons and json file.
 But I feel like I've learnt a lot and that's good!

+### Day 17: January 19, 2017

+**Today's Progress**: I've added background images as dropbox urls, beacuse of complicated (for me) Webpack require rules.
+I've deployed my app to github pages.
+It turns out it doesn't work because of insecure links.
+I'll fix it tomorrow.

+**Thoughts:** I've learnt new things about Webpack and secure connections.